<< Here are the topics on this page; Click to jump/scroll down >>

 - Results from the site search box (at the top of every page) will indicate which page(s) include your topic.
 Once on the page, use CRTL+F to search on that page.
 (Search results may include ads from Google.)

 - All Links open in a new Window/Tab.
 (We do not link to any websites that are commercial or political in nature, nor to any that have an abundance of advertising, unless specifically noted as such.)

-Most videos do not require an internet connection to YouTube (or Vimeo).
-Those schools which have YouTube blocked will now be able to view them.
+Videos do not require an internet connection to YouTube (or Vimeo).
+Those schools which have YouTube blocked will be able to view them.
 These videos play on the MH3WV page—you will NOT see comments, thumbnails for “related videos,” nor advertisements.

 All videos and links on the MH3WV website have been screened for appropriateness and language.
 But you are still urged to use due diligence and preview any Videos and/or Links you wish to use or assign.